sara-nl/clouddocs/vm-states.markdown

 > We recommend you **mainly** use the following actions for managing your VMs:
 >
 > * **Terminate**: the VM will shut down gracefully.
 Click the dust bin button and then *Terminate*.
+> * **Undeploy**: the VM's OS will perform a shutdown, the VM keeps its changes for the next **Resume** action.
+A VM in UNDEPLOYED state does not consume quota.
 > * **Stop**: the VM keeps its changes for the next *Resume* action.
 Click on the pause square button and then *Stop*.
 A VM in STOPPED state does not consume quota.
 > * **Resume**: resumes a STOPPED VM.
 Click on the play button.
-It will bring the STOPPED to RUNNING state.
+It will bring a VM from STOPPED or UNDEPLOYED to RUNNING state.
 >
 > If you ever find a VM in a status that these actions cannot trigger any further changes, you may want to contact us at helpdesk@surfsara.nl.